 - Record keeping as mentioned above (Article 30); and,

 - Carrying out data mapping exercises and audits.
-Checkout our DIY Audit, which offers a sensible and affordable DIY audit solution to suit your budget that you can use for your business to:
+Checkout our GDPR Support Package, which offers a sensible and affordable DIY audit solution to suit your budget that you can use for your business to:

 - understanding what you need to do and assess your own preparations for, and levels of, GDPR compliance; and,

 - assist with the implementation of your own GDPR Compliance Programme.
 The document fully aligns with your key obligations in the GDPR.
-Get more information on the DIY Audit, or request a quote for a consultant-led audit to be carried out at your place of work.
+Get more information on the consultant-led audit.

 - Assigning the role of chief privacy officer to a contractor or internal member of staff (or a Data Protection Officer where mandated (Article 37 – 39);